Han van Meegeren: Early years

-Han (a diminutive version of Henri or Henricus) van Meegeren was born in 1889 as the third of five children of middle-class Roman Catholic parents in the provincial city of Deventer.
-He was the son of Augusta Louisa Henrietta Camps and Hendrikus Johannes van Meegeren, a French and history teacher at the Kweekschool (training college for schoolteachers) in the city of Deventer.
+Han (diminutive for Henri or Henricus) van Meegeren was born 10 October 1889, the third of five children of Augusta Louisa Henrietta Camps and Hendrikus Johannes van Meegeren, a French and history teacher at the Kweekschool (training college for schoolteachers) in the provincial city of Deventer.

-Early on, Han felt neglected and misunderstood by his father, as the elder Van Meegeren strictly forbade his artistic development and constantly derided him.
-His father often forced him to write a hundred times, "I know nothing, I am nothing, I am capable of nothing."
-While attending the Higher Burger School, he met teacher and painter Bartus Korteling (1853–1930) who became his mentor.
-Korteling had been inspired by Johannes Vermeer and showed Van Meegeren how Vermeer had manufactured and mixed his colours.
-Korteling had rejected the Impressionist movement and other modern trends as decadent, degenerate art, and his strong personal influence probably led van Meegeren to rebuff contemporary styles and paint exclusively in the style of the Dutch Golden Age.
+While attending the Higher Burger School, Han met teacher and painter Bartus Korteling (1853–1930) who became his mentor.
+Korteling had been inspired by Johannes Vermeer and taught Van Meegeren Vermeer's techniques.
+Korteling had rejected the Impressionist movement and other modern trends as decadent, degenerate art, and his strong personal influence may have led Van Meegeren to do likewise.

-Van Meegeren's father did not share his son's love of art; instead, he compelled him to study architecture at the Technische Hogeschool (Delft Technical College) in Delft in 1907, the hometown of Johannes Vermeer.
+Van Meegeren's father did not share his son's love of art; he often forced Han to write a hundred times, "I know nothing, I am nothing, I am capable of nothing."
+Instead, Han's father compelled him to study architecture at the Delft University of Technology in 1907.
 He received drawing and painting lessons, as well.
-He easily passed his preliminary examinations but he never took the Ingenieurs (final) examination because he did not want to become an architect.
-He nevertheless proved to be an apt architect and designed the clubhouse for his rowing club in Delft which still exists (see image).
+He easily passed his preliminary examinations but never took the Ingenieurs (final) examination because he did not want to become an architect.
+He nevertheless proved to be an apt architect and designed the clubhouse for his rowing club in Delft, which still exists (see image).

 In 1913, Van Meegeren gave up his architecture studies and concentrated on drawing and painting at the art school in The Hague.
 On 8 January 1913, he received the prestigious Gold Medal from the Technical University in Delft for his Study of the Interior of the Church of Saint Lawrence (Laurenskerk) in Rotterdam.
 The award was given every five years to an art student who created the best work, and was accompanied by a gold medal.

-On 18 April 1912, Van Meegeren married fellow art student Anna de Voogt who was pregnant with their first child.
-The couple initially lived with Anna's grandmother in Rijswijk, and their son Jacques Henri Emil was born there on 26 August 1912.
-Jacques van Meegeren also became a painter; he died on 26 October 1977 in Amsterdam.
+On 18 April 1912, Van Meegeren married fellow art student Anna de Voogt, who was pregnant with their first child.
+The couple initially lived with Anna's grandmother in Rijswijk, and their son Jacques Henri Emil van Meegeren was born there on 26 August 1912.